-ExpanDrive is a powerful Google Drive client that supports personal Google Drive accounts as well as GSuite Drive accounts, including support for Team Drives.
+ExpanDrive supports personal Google Drive accounts as well as GSuite Drive accounts, including support for Team Drives.
 It securely connects to the Google Drive API and transparently supports ADFS and 2FA.

 “ExpanDrive lets you mount remote sftp drives and it actually works!
 I.e. no long delays or dropped connection in the middle of a save.”